Marshalls Cross Medical Centre

 - About the Team

-The Practice Manager Katie Etheridge and Deputy Practice Manager Bev Smith are involved in managing all aspects of the business such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment as well as information technology.
-The Practice Manager also supports the GPs and other medical professionals with delivering patient services and will also help to develop extended services to enhance patient care.
+The Practice Manager Louise Derricott and Primary Care Business Manager Katie Etheridge are involved in managing all aspects of the business such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment as well as information technology.
+These managers also support the GPs and other medical professionals with delivering patient services and will also help to develop extended services to enhance patient care.

 Our Patient Care Advisors provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services as well as results and can direct you to the right person depending on your health issue or query.
 Patient Care Advisors make most of the patient appointments with the GPs and the Practice Nurses.
 They also perform other important tasks such as issuing repeat prescriptions, dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches as well as practice audits.

-Dr Paul Rose (m) Lead GP – Clinical Director
+- Dr Paul Rose – Lead GP – PCN Clinical Director

 Advanced Nurse Practitioner (ANP)